SittingFox/frontend-nanodegree-arcade-game/README.md

 How to Start Game
 -----------------
-Download this repository, either by git clone or the .zip in the corner.
+Download this repository, either by git clone or the zip download.
 Then open up the index.html in your browser.

 How to Play
 -----------